Level Set Teleportation: An Optimization Perspective: LEVEL SET TELEPORTATION

-In contrast, \citet[Theorem 3.3]{bubeck2015convex} prove that standard GD converges at the rate, Compared with standard results, GD with teleportation depends on the diameter of the initial sub-level, \( R^2 \), rather than the initial distance \( \norm{\w_0 - \wopt}_2^2 \).
-This dependence is necessary since, as we prove next, the first step of teleportation can attain the diameter of the sub-level set. \begin{restatable}{proposition}{teleportDistances} There exists an \( L \)-smooth and convex function such that teleporting from the initialization guarantees, \end{restatable}
+Compared with standard results, GD with teleportation depends on the diameter of the initial sub-level set, \( R^2 \), rather than the initial distance \( \norm{\w_0 - \wopt}_2^2 \).
+This dependence is necessary since one step of teleportation can nearly attain the diameter of the sub-level set. \begin{restatable}{proposition}{teleportDistances} There exists an \( L \)-smooth and convex function such that teleporting at \( k = 0 \) guarantees,